bitemyapp/learnhaskell/README.md

 # Resources for specific topics in Haskell

-These resources are not as aggressively vetted or tested with learners as cis194 and NICTA course have been, but they're linked in [the topic listing](specific_topics.md) so you have ideas on where to begin.
+These resources are not vetted or tested with learners as cis194 and NICTA course have been, but they're linked in [the topic listing](specific_topics.md) so you have ideas on where to begin.
 This includes things like intermediate/advanced concepts and subjects like tooling and text editors.

 # Extended Reading list